Anthem-Cigna merger blocked by Federal Judge

 On February 8, the proposed merger between rival insurance giants Anthem and Cigna was blocked due to competition concerns.
 Had the merger gone ahead, the company would have become the largest insurance company in the US by membership – boasting a total annual revenue of $115bn and providing coverage to approximately 53 members.

-At the time of the agreement, Joseph Swedish, President and CEO of Anthem, claimed the merger would “deliver meaningful value to consumers and shareholders through expanded provider collaboration, enhanced affordability and cost of care management capabilities, and superior innovations that deliver a high quality healthcare experience for consumers”.
+At the time of the agreement, Joseph Swedish, President and CEO of Anthem, claimed the merger would “deliver meaningful value to consumers and shareholders through expanded provider collaboration, enhanced affordability and cost of care management capabilities, and superior innovations that deliver a high quality experience for consumers”.

 However, since the merger was announced in July 2015, the union has encountered several stumbling blocks.